Mike Davis Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 Recent Performances

-- Last week against the Lions, Davis racked up 28 yards on seven carries (averaging four yards per attempt).
+- In last week's outing against the Lions, Davis ran the ball seven times for 28 yards (four yards per carry).

-- Davis has 93 rushing yards on 24 attempts (31.0 yards per carry) over his last three games.
+- During his last three games, Davis has 93 yards on 24 carries (31.0 ypg), with zero touchdowns.

 Davis' Atlanta Teammates